gantrior/tomas-panik-blog/content/en/posts/custom-gpt-github/index.md

 * GPT is clearly instructed how he should respond with `Findings`.
   * I had to set `IMPORTANT` on instruction to not explain what the code is doing, because GPT was doing that all the time.
 * GPT is instructed how he should submit review
-  * GPT was tending to set `position` incorrectly, he was setting it as line of code.
+  * GPT was tending to set `position` incorrectly, setting it too high, e.q. it was setting it as line of code.
 So I instructed him with full documentation and even with example of how `position` is calculated.

 ## Conversation starters
-Lets set just one `Review PR`, this is message what we explicitly instructed GPT on.
+Let's set just one `Review PR`, this is message what we explicitly instructed GPT on.

 # Lets test it
-Now lets test it on one PR done by dependabot in repo of this blogpost: https://github.com/gantrior/tomas-panik-blog/pull/5
+Now let's test it on one PR done by dependabot in repo of this blogpost: https://github.com/gantrior/tomas-panik-blog/pull/5

 {{< img name="pr-review-demo" lazy=false size="origin" >}}

 Great!
 It works.

 # A little tuning..
-Now lets try if GPT can skip responding comments to the user and submit comments directly, which would speed up the review a little bit.
+Now let's try if GPT can skip responding comments to the user and submit comments directly, which would speed up the review a little bit.

-Lets add following to the end of instructions:
+Let's add following to the end of instructions:
 ```
 # When user request you to review PR with review submission
 If the request is `Review PR with review submission` you will only answer `Which PR?` and wait for user to submit PR link.
 After user provides PR url, you will review PR with the rules above, but do not print anything to the user, but you will assume that user wants you to submit findings as PR review.
 So you will submit review right away